-This new 10% AHA exfoliating body serum delivers full-body exfoliation without (often damaging) scrubbing.
+This new 10 percent AHA exfoliating body serum delivers full-body exfoliation without (often damaging) scrubbing.
 It's super lightweight with a lotion-gel hybrid texture.
-See, the serum is rich in lactic acid and xylitol, which are able to draw water molecules within the skin to the surface, and probiotics, which boost the skin’s defense barrier.
+See, the serum is rich in lactic acid, xylitol, and probiotics, and it can help draw water molecules within the skin to the surface and boost the skin’s defense barrier.
 Just gently massage the serum into clean skin after a shower, and the formula will exfoliate away dull skin—leaving your body softer, smoother, and far glowier.

 Use an SPF with this product as it may make your skin more sensitive to the sun.

 Since the very first time I used this body wash, I’ve never looked back.
 As someone who breaks out on my chest from time to time (mostly during those crazy NYC summers), I’ve found it works wonders on my skin.
-The formula is enriched with fresh fruit extracts to exfoliate and cleanse.
-Papaya and grapefruit extracts help break down dead skin cells to leave skin feeling soft and smooth while ginseng extract rejuvenates, and oat protein soothes sensitive and irritated areas.
+The formula is enriched with fresh fruit extracts, ginseng, and oat protein, and it can help rejuvenate, break down dead skin cells to leave skin feeling soft and smooth and soothe sensitive and irritated areas.
 Plus, it smells like citrus and makes mornings all the more pleasant.

 Both a physical and chemical exfoliant (a serious skin-smoothing combo), this dermatologist-formulated dual-action exfoliator combines the benefits of a chemical peel and microdermabrasion into a single formulation.
 It’s especially helpful for those with KP but incredible for pretty much everyone else too.

 While retinol isn’t an acid, it is an ingredient we often use in our facial products (and one that will make you look better naked tenfold), so I decided to include it anyway.
 This recent launch came across my desk, and I couldn’t help but slather it on right then and there.
-With a base of pure rosewater, it smells floral, feels thick and hydrating, and incorporates encapsulated retinol to treat and fill fine lines and uneven skin.
+Formulated with pure rosewater and encapsulated retinol, it smells floral, feels thick and hydrating, and can help to improve the appearance of fine lines and uneven tone.

 First things first: This peel cleared our managing editor’s body acne overnight.
 Yes, really.
 “No exaggeration,” Lindsey Metrus writes, “the next morning, the breakouts were gone.
 I attribute this magic treatment to the glycolic, lactic, trichloroacetic, and salicylic acids working together to kill acne bacteria, dissolve dead skin and sebum, as well as even out skin tone.
 You don’t even need to rinse it off afterward either—just apply and go.
 It’s truly a miracle in a bottle.”

 I’ve been using these glycolic acid sheets on my face for as long as I can remember.
 I’m pretty sure it was my first holy-grail item after becoming a beauty editor seven years ago.
 Now, I use them on my body as well.
-They offer a spa-quality peel that gradually releases glycolic acid to target fine lines, discoloration, and any skin roughness for smoother, brighter skin by morning.
+They offer a spa-quality peel that gradually releases glycolic acid and targets fine lines, discoloration, and any skin roughness for smoother, brighter skin.
 Why not have those results on your body as well as your face?

-Similar to Bliss’s version, these easy-to-use, one-step daily treatment pads for your body contain 10% pharmaceutical-grade glycolic acid—that’ll lead to some serious anti-aging results.
+Similar to Bliss’s version, these easy-to-use, one-step daily treatment pads for your body contain 10% pharmaceutical-grade glycolic acid and can lead to some serious anti-aging results.
 They’re gentle enough for sensitive skin types (and everyday use) to reduce age spots, wrinkles, uneven pigmentation, and the like.

-Adapted from Dr. Lancer’s facial skincare, his body treatment cream is a blend of marula oil, kigelia extract, Kalahari melon seed oil, and glycolic acid to restore moisture, tighten, and tone.
+Adapted from Dr. Lancer’s facial skincare, his body treatment cream is a blend of marula oil, kigelia extract, Kalahari melon seed oil, and glycolic acid and can help to restore moisture, tighten, and tone.
 Oh, and don’t forget about that ever-elusive glow.